 Spinach pests & diseases

-Spinach is susceptible to many fungal diseases, including downy mildew, rust, fusarium wilt, and Pythium.
+Spinach is susceptible to many fungal diseases, including downy mildews, rust, fusarium wilt, and Pythium.
 The Rhizoctonia parasite can also attack your spinach plants.
-Aphids, whiteflies, rabbits, and chickens can also wreck havoc on your spinach plants.
+Aphids, crickets, earwigs, flea beetles, cutworms, darkling beetles, bulb mites, leaf miners, loopers, nematodes, seedcorn maggots, slugs and snails, wireworms, whiteflies, rabbits, and chickens can also wreak havoc on your spinach plants.
 Personally, I conduct a weekly leaf inspection of my spinach and beet plants.
 A quick peek under each leaf makes it easy to wipe off whitefly eggs before they can hatch.
 These eggs look like clusters of tiny white rectangles.

 How to grow spinach

 Spinach can be added to flowerbeds, next to walkways, at the base of peas and other climbing plants, and anywhere else these fast growing greens will look nice.
-As a cool season crop, spinach can be started directly in the ground anytime between late August through April, here in the Bay Area.
+As a cool season crop, spinach can be started directly in the ground anytime between late August through April, here in San Jose, California.
 Spinach prefers sunny locations during cooler weather and some shade protection during hotter months.
 You can also grow it indoors, in containers, year round, if you have a sunny window or grow lights.
 Containers should be at least 8” deep.

 Seeds should be planted 1/2” deep and kept moist until germination occurs.
 Seedlings should be transplanted at a time when they are most likely to survive, which means when temperatures are not scorching.
 Transplants should be spaced 8 to 10” apart.
 The same is true for seeds sown directly in the ground.
-You can make your soil more conducive to spinach by digging in some aged compost ahead of time.
+You can make your soil more conducive to spinach by topping dressing the bed with some aged compost ahead of time.
 Spinach favors lighter, sandier soil than we tend to have here and it is a heavy feeder.
-You can add nutrients by side-dressing, which means placing aged compost around and next to plants.
+You can add nutrients by side-dressing, which means placing aged compost around and next to plants once they are in place.
 As you water, the nutrients will leach into the root zone and be absorbed by the plants.
 Spinach prefers a pH of 6.5 to 7.5.
 Spinach plants have shallow roots, so be sure to water regularly, especially as temperatures begin to rise.

 Some varieties of spinach perform better when grown in the fall, while others prefer spring.
 I keep seeds of several varieties handy so that I can maintain a constant supply of fresh spinach throughout most of the year.
-Be sure to read the packet before you buy.
+Be sure to read the packet before you start planting.

-Since spinach only grows successfully in the Bay Area during during the cooler months, you can grow other plants during the summer that provide similar taste and nutrition.
+Since spinach only grows successfully in hot regions during during the cooler months, you can grow other plants during the summer that provide similar taste and nutrition.
 These plants are:

 Spinach history & trivia